its4ff/muse-sdk/README.md

 Capture your thoughts with a tap.
 Share them beautifully.

 muse turns fleeting ideas into shareable moments or memories.
-Tap, speak, and your words appear transcribed on your feed — ready to share to X, save to your library, or send to friends.
+Tap, speak, and your words appear — with aesthetic templates to share on X/stories/etc, save to your library, or send to friends & family.

-> **Note:** This version uses our first ring prototype PCB with known BLE disconnect issues. v1.0 is in development with hardware improvements and design improvements.
+> **Note:** This version uses our first ring prototype PCB with known BLE disconnect issues. v1.0 is in development with significant PCB improvements and mold design improvements.

 ---